Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 The unbalanced aerial input connects directly to the control grid of the pentode.
 An RFC completes the grid circuit to earth should the aerial not have DC continuity.
 Additionally, it shunts lower frequency signals to earth which might overload the stage.

 Cathode bias is provided in the usual way with a 1K resistor and 1000pF bypass condenser.
 Bias is about -3.7V (which indicates a cathode current of 3.7mA).
 Initially, the plate load was a ferrite 15uH RF choke.
 I had seen commercially designed circuits where a resistor of about 10K had been used instead, so was curious to try this modification.
 Indeed, there was no observable difference at all.
 As it happens, the reactance of a 15uH choke at 100Mc/s is about 10K anyway.
-I was pleased at being able to eliminate the choke because it would mean the design can be made less critical.
+I was pleased at being able to eliminate the choke, because it would mean the design can be made less critical.
 As has been found previously, just because a choke is marked with a certain value of inductance, it doesn't mean any choke of that value will work the same - especially in a VHF circuit.
 This has actually been a problem with the pulse counting receivers, until the quarter wave choke was used for all the designs.

 Using a resistor means not having to worry about resonant peaks and Q values.
-The screen voltage is not critical and is simply fed from the 160V B+.
+The screen voltage is not critical, and is simply fed from the 160V B+.
 Bypassing is performed by another 1000pF ceramic condenser.

 Detector.

 This works the same as the 12AT7 circuits.
 Grid to cathode capacitance and the inductance of the cathode choke causes the triode to oscillate.
 Oscillation frequency is determined by the LC grid circuit.
-The tuning condenser is actually the 100pF oscillator section of an MSP (AWA) tuning gang used in MW receivers of the 1960's.
+The tuning condenser used in this set is actually the 100pF oscillator section of an MSP (AWA) tuning gang used in MW receivers of the 1960's.
 In series with it is a 33pF to restrict tuning range for the 88-108Mc/s band.
 As it happens, the receiver tunes from about 85Mc/s to about 130Mc/s.
 Thus, aircraft transmissions can also be received.

 The 33pF grid condenser and 330K resistor provide grid leak bias for the triode once it is oscillating, and the time constant is such that the grid is driven into cut off at a supersonic rate.
 In other words, the oscillator is squegging, causing super-regenerative detection to take place.